Donald Trump Takes Golf Vacation Amid Stalled Stimulus Negotiations

 “2,000 Americans died today from a lethal virus the government has ignored.
 Donald Trump plans to spend a 3-day weekend at Trump National Golf Club Bedminster,” said one Twitter user.

 “The Republicans are very concerned about the American people: Trump is at his Bedminster resort for a long weekend of golf, and Moscow Mitch left town.
-Remarkable! wrote another.
+Remarkable!” wrote another.

 “Trump should spend the weekend in DC to continue negotiations to provide Americans with financial help they need.
 People are starving and need shelter.
 Irresponsible!!” a Twitter user commented.